Patrick McHale (artist): Other works

 In early 2015, McHale self-published his first short novel, Bags, via Etsy.
 In 2015, Frederator Studios announced that McHale would direct an 11-minute adaptation of Costume Quest.
 On February 22, 2015, he released an original album via his Bandcamp page titled The End.

 In 2017, director Guillermo del Toro announced that McHale would co-write the script to del Toro's stop-motion adaptation of Pinocchio.
 In February 2021, Netflix announced that McHale would serve as scriptwriter for an animated film adaptation of the novel Redwall by Brian Jacques, an English author.
 By December 2022, McHale left the project due to changes at Netflix Animation.
-In April 7, 2023, he released the album Those Wild Days in collaboration with J.R.
+Netflix would end up abandoning the project in April, 2026.
+On April 7, 2023, he released the album Those Wild Days in collaboration with J.R.
 Kaufman from the band The Blasting Company through Bandcamp.

 On June 14, 2024, it was announced that McHale returned to Cartoon Network Studios to be part of the development team for “The Adventure Time Movie” movie alongside Rebecca Sugar and Adam Muto.
-Celebrating the tenth anniversary of Over the Garden Wall, McHale collaborated with Aardman Animation to create a stop motion short featuring characters from the show.
+Celebrating the tenth anniversary of Over the Garden Wall, McHale collaborated with Aardman Animations to create a stop motion short featuring characters from the show.
 The short film was uploaded to YouTube on November 3, 2024 by Cartoon Network.
 He co-wrote the short with Dan Ojari and Mikey Please.

-On June 12, 2025, Adult Swim announced that McHale alongside Pendleton Ward, Rebecca Sugar and Ian Jones-Quartey were developing an animated special under the name "The Elephant" slated for a 2026 release.
+On June 12, 2025, Adult Swim announced that McHale alongside Pendleton Ward, Rebecca Sugar and Ian Jones-Quartey were developing an animated special under the name Adult Swim's The Elephant which debuted on December 19, 2025.

+In December 2025, McHale revealed that he was developing a live-action/puppetry feature film that acts as a spiritual successor to "Over The Garden Wall" but that several studios haven't picked it up.